dgmiller/datavis_resources/README.md

 ##Portfolio Projects

-*this is not yet set in stone*

 + Redesign an ACME lab
 + Complete a visual data analysis project and write up on Medium

-##Schedule and Links

-Below is what we talked about in class as well as general notes.

 ### Day 6: January 31